dxatscale/sfpowerscripts/docs/_docs/Tasks/Testing Tasks/Analyse apex code using PMD.md

 * **Report the build as failure if there is critical defects(isToBreakBuild)**

-Select this option if you want the build to be failed, if PMD observes any critical directory
+Select this option if you want the build to be failed, if PMD observes any critical defects in the code being analyzed

 * **Project Directory (project\_directory)**